ElisaLegnani/elisalegnani.github.io/index.md

 ### Cosmology

-My overarching goal is to contribute to building an improved model of the Universe by using innovative statistical and artificial intelligence techniques to analyse galaxy surveys.
+My overarching goal is to contribute to building an improved model of the Universe by analyzing galaxy survey data using innovative statistical and artificial intelligence techniques.

 I am involved in the weak lensing analyses with the final dataset of the Dark Energy Survey ([DES](https://www.darkenergysurvey.org/)), the leading lensing experiment to date, and on the preparation of the upcoming Legacy Survey of Space and Time ([LSST](https://lsstdesc.org/)).